greenelab/generic-expression-patterns/README.md

 7. Create configuration and metadata files for your analysis following the instructions in the notebooks and the definitions below.
 Configuration files should be in `config/` directory.
 Metadata files should be within your analysis directory (`data/metadata/`).
 8. Run notebook

+**Note**:
+* Your input dataset should be a matrix that is sample x gene.
+The file should be tab-delimited.
-_Note:_ Depending on the dataset, the model training can take up to several days to run on a CPU.
+* Depending on the dataset, the model training can take up to several days to run on a CPU.

 The tables lists parameters required to run the analysis in this repository.
 These will need to be updated to run your own analysis.
 The * indicates optional parameters if you are comparing the ranks of your genes/gene sets with some reference ranking.
 The ** is only used if using `get_recount2_sra_subset` (in download_recount2_data.R).